Chawton is of course

 brothers and young nieces and nephews.

-To these Jane and
+To these young children,

-for two hours every morning before breakfast.
+to have practised for two hours every morning before

 A daily routine would